 (1) An eligible student's concurrent enrollment in both the regular high school program, and in running start or an institution of higher education under this chapter, may exceed the equivalent of full-time enrollment: Provided, That a designated school district representative and a designated college or university representative may jointly limit a student's concurrent high school and institution of higher education enrollment, but not to less than the equivalent of full-time enrollment, for bona fide academic reasons based upon a joint evaluation of the student's capabilities and the total course work the student seeks to enroll in.

-(2) For purposes of limiting a student's combined regular high school and running start program enrollment for bona fide academic reasons under subsection (1) of this section thirty hours per week shall constitute full-time high school or technical college enrollment, and fifteen quarter credit hours or fifteen semester hours shall constitute full-time college or university enrollment.
-Thus, for example, a student enrolled in the regular high school program for ten hours per week (one-third FTE) and in a college for ten quarter credit hours (two-thirds FTE) is enrolled the equivalent of full-time.
+(2) Prior to the 2018-19 school year and for purposes of limiting a student's combined regular high school and running start program enrollment for bona fide academic reasons under subsection (1) of this section thirty hours per week shall constitute full-time high school enrollment, and fifteen quarter credits or fifteen semester credits shall constitute full-time running start enrollment.
+For example, a student enrolled in the regular high school program for ten hours per week (one-third FTE) and in a college for ten quarter credit (two-thirds FTE) is enrolled the equivalent of full-time.
+Beginning with the 2018-19 school year, twenty seven hours and 45 minutes per week shall constitute full-time high school enrollment.
+Therefore, a student enrolled in the regular high school program for nine hours and 15 minutes per week will equal one-third FTE and in a college for ten quarter credits (two-thirds FTE) is enrolled the equivalent of full-time.

 [Statutory Authority: RCW 28A.300.390, 28A.150.260 and 28A.150.290.
 WSR 95-09-042 (Order 95-02), § 392-169-057, filed 4/14/95, effective 5/15/95.
 Statutory Authority: RCW 28A.600.390, 28A.150.260 and [28A.150.]290.
 WSR 94-04-095 (Order 94-01), § 392-169-057, filed 2/1/94, effective 3/4/94.]